banner svg (1)

 An inclusive classroom is where children with disabilities learn alongside children without disabilities in the same space.
 It provides a setting in which all children feel welcome, supported, and valued.

 Inclusive classrooms provide an environment where all preschoolers can learn and succeed.
 They are based on the belief that all children have the right to quality education and promote values of equality, respect, and belonging.
-All children should feel that they are an equal part of the class and that their individual needs are being considered and met.
+All children can feel that they are an equal part of the class and that their individual needs are being considered and met.

 Why is an inclusive classroom important?